greydongilmore/AFIDS_macaca/material/README.md

 ### **20. Splenium of the corpus callosum [midline]**

   * Jump to AC and place using sagittal view.
-  * Optimize using axial view as the inferior-most point on axial section
+  * Proceed posterior and optimize point using coronal view as the in inferior-most point on coronal section.
+Refine the border using axial view.
   * **Name:** 20
   * **Description:** Splenium of CC